Patrons in gay club shooting hit gunman with his own weapon | KRDO

 Drag events have become a focus of anti-LGBTQ rhetoric and protests recently as opponents, including politicians, have proposed banning children from them, falsely claiming they’re used to “groom” children.

 To substantiate a hate-crime charge against Aldrich, prosecutors would have to prove he was motivated by the victims’ actual or perceived sexual orientation or gender identity.
-So far, the suspect has not been cooperative in interviews with investigators and has not given them clear insight yet about the motivation for the attack, according to the official who spoke on condition of anonymity.
+So far, the suspect has not been cooperative in interviews with investigators and has not given them clear insight yet about motivation, according to the official who spoke on condition of anonymity.

+“It has all the trappings of a hate crime, but we need to look at social media, we need to look at all other kinds of information … before we make any definitive conclusions about a motive,” Suthers said on “Today.”

 President Joe Biden said that while the motive for the shootings was not yet clear, “we know that the LGBTQI+ community has been subjected to horrific hate violence in recent years.”